-Altfield is recognised as a leading resource for beautiful Textiles, Wallcoverings & Leather, distributing a number of high end lines from around the world, together with a collection of smaller boutique and artisanal lines.
+Curators of fine Textiles, Wallcoverings & Leather, Altfield London distribute high end lines from around the world, together with a collection of smaller boutique and artisanal lines.
 In addition, Altfield also produce their own collections of Wallcovering, Fabric & Faux Leather, which blend perfectly with the brands they represent.
 Their lines embody the richness of design and material which have become synonymous with the Altfield brand, and offer the perfect balance between beauty and performance.

 Originally known for their Antique Chinese furniture and objet d'art, Altfield introduced their first line of Grasscloth wallcovering in 1993.
 Since then, with the development of their own collections and the introduction of additional lines, Altfield has adapted to the growing demand for the highest quality product and craftsmanship and has become the premier design house for weaves, texture and innovative wallcoverings.

 With clients based in high end residential and commercial interiors, Altfield curate collections that provide furnishing products for the forefront of interior design and can be found in as diverse environments as superyachts, top restaurants and 5* hotels, high street and boutique shops and of course luxurious homes.